UniOfGreenwich/softwareproject_-team-1/README.md

 **User Requirements**

 Specifying a system's requirements from a user's point of view.
-Functions that support a user in their tasks. e.g. the interfaces they will use, physical support, mental support, and usability goals.
+Functions that support a user in their tasks.
+E.g. the interfaces they will use, physical support, mental support, and usability goals.
 (Maguire, et al., 1998).

 **System requirements**